OUR US EPA REGISTERED ANTIMICROBIALS ELIMINATE ALL VIRUSES MOLD BACTERIA ODORS

 There are 23 disclosures the law requires in a real estate transaction and mold is NOT one of them.
 Never was.
 In 1993 the Illinois Realtors Association created their own nightmare by adding number 24 to their list: Has the home ever been tested for mold and if so, what was the result?
 This has been devastating because almost all mold tests are positive because mold is everywhere always and there is no established standardized number for what constitutes an unacceptable level.
 In 2016, after committing Real Estate Deal Harakiri for 23 years, the IAR's Legal Counsel finally stepped in and called for the removal of any all mention of mold, mold disclosure, mold inspection etc., because they clarified that mold is NOT a material defect of a home (it's a dirty condition), it's not in the law, and mold has never been scientifically correlated to the cause of serious illness or death.
 Hence the long overdue removal of the unofficial mold disclosure.

 Mold does not cause cancer, does not cause brain damage, does not burn your hands or eyes - mold causes hay fever!
 Mold has never been directly correlated to causing serious illness or death.
-Mold is a dirty condition that does not usually require "Professional" mold services.
+Mold is an allergen, a dirty condition that does not usually require "Professional" mold services.
 We are your Mold Clarity.
 We make it our mission to assess and remediate mold issues with an honest and serious, LOW COST approach unlike the vast majority of the mold industry which exists solely for financial gain.

 Condensation staining is common and typical and is NOT a live mold condition.
 This occurs when humid air enters the attic, most often when the roof is colder than the house temperature (weather related), but also under conditions of poor ventilation or ventilation defects.
 Sometimes the discoloration is from an obvious and current defect, a past defect now since corrected, - other times it is as simple as stack effect or natural rise.
 Nonetheless, common and typical.
 When humid air comes in contact with the roof decking surface, condensation droplets occur.
 On the north sides, condensation and staining is more prevalent due to limited or no direct sunlight.
 Condensation can occur in winter, rainy seasons and sometimes summer.
 Meanwhile airborne particulate from outside and inside the attic attach to the condensation droplets.
 This particulate can be comprised of mold, dust, dirt, pollen, spider webs, dust mites, and other organic and inorganic matter that floats in and through the attic.
 When temperatures level off, the droplets dry up leaving a black, dirty stain spot, peppering or black shadowing – most often across the north sides of the roof decking- sometimes to all sides.
 Home and Mold Inspectors are being trained to call this a "mold-like" substance.
 Live mold is colorful and fluffy.
 Remember that loaf of bread you forgot about when you went on vacation that time?
 WHAT IN THE WIDE WIDE WORLD OF SPORTS IS "MOLD-LIKE" ABOUT THIS ROOF DECKING?
 Unfortunately, homeowners are being conned into having this discoloration bleached out for outrageous cost.
 Why spend thousands of dollars to erase harmless dirt from the attic?
 This is an inherently dirty environment that will only become dirty once again soon.
 Many companies are pushing magical mold stain removers that will make the roof decking look like brand new.
 Line up their $135 jugs of "special" mold remover against a $2.99 gallon of store bought bleach and you will find the same common ingredients - and the whole thing didn't need to be done anyhow.